Eschatologue/CM_wiki/docs/character-creation/starting-at-higher-level.md

 The DM decides whether your character starts with more than the standard equipment for a level 1 character, possibly even one or more magic items.
 The Starting Equipment at Higher Levels table is a guide for the DM.

 Also, check with your DM about what equipment is available for you to buy with your starting money.
-For example, the firearms described in chapter 6 are too expensive for level 1 characters, but they might be available for purchase if your DM allows them.

 ##### Starting Equipment at Higher Levels
 | Starting Level | Equipment and Money | Magic Items |